joshlohx/joshlohx/README.md

 Hello, I'm Josh.
 Data enthusiast with expertise in data analysis and reporting, query optimization,  and data modelling.

 - Querying data using SQL.
-- Generate reports and performing data analysis using SQL.
+- Performing data analysis using SQL.
-- Developing dashboards on Tableau and PowerBI.
+- Developing dashboards on PowerBI.
-- Data wrangling and modelling using R and Python.
+- Data wrangling and modelling Python and Excel.

 ### 📚 Projects